TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-18-how-to-avoid-maintaining-classes-you-dont-use.md

 ---
 id: 386
-title: "How to avoid Maitaning Classes you Don't Use"
+title: "How to avoid Maintaning Classes you Don't Use"

 perex: |
     PHSPtan and static analysis help us with detect unused private methods.
 I also made a package to handle [unused public methods](/blog/can-phpstan-find-dead-public-methods).